 I had already been studying Marxism since 1983 and psychoanalysis since 1987.
 During my years teaching secondary school English, I read Shakespeare and found that he depicted many of the notions that I learned from Marx.
 I decided that I wanted to study Shakespeare as a Marxist writer.
 I moved to the U.K. to study for my Masters in English and then my PhD at the University of Warwick.
 My first doctoral supervisor, Jonathan Bate, helped me turn around my anachronistic view of Shakespeare and Marx; he suggested that instead of looking at Shakespeare as a Marxist, I could look at Marx as a Shakespearean.
 Then he suggested that I also look at Freud as a Shakespearean and further, since some of the roots of literary criticism stood in Marxism and psychoanalysis, I could investigate how literary criticism was Shakespearean.
 We then asked Thomas Docherty if he would co-supervise my thesis.
 Docherty helped me to sharpen the focus of the end point of my research from literary criticism in general to Critical Theory specifically.
 My final scholarly and career move was ready to begin.

 There is no contradiction or disjointedness between my four fields – somatics, psychology, pedagogy and Critical Theory.
 They were derived logically from each other, and they co-inform each other.
-The journey through these fields took a long time and account for the reason why I am an early career researcher in Critical Theory and Shakespeare Studies at 53 years old.
+The journey through these fields took a long time and account for the reason why I am an early career researcher in Critical Theory and Shakespeare Studies in my 50s.
 I am hoping that future committees can see this without prejudice.